act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 name: Inline link is distinguishable
 rule_type: composite
 description: |
-  This rule checks that inline links have a way to distinguish them from the surrounding text
+  This rule checks that inline links have a way to distinguish them from any surrounding text other than color alone.
 accessibility_requirements: # Remove whatever is not applicable wcag20:1.4.1: # Use of Color (A)
     forConformance: true